weedcook/v2sc/README.md

 reset     v2ctl {--reset|reset|-c}        select default node config

-show -all v2ctl {--show -all}             same as 'show', but this is show alls
+show -all v2ctl {--show-all}              same as 'show', but this is show alls
 ```

 # Install